Darwinkel/darwinkel.net/index.md

 [^carpe-diem]: A Latin phrase meaning "seize the day", popularized by Horace in his _Odes_.
 It suggests that we should live intentionally in the moment.

-[^restaurant]: A fictional locale in Douglas Adams' _The Restaurant at the End of the Universe_, a humorous take on existential questions.
+[^restaurant]: A reference to a fictional locale in Douglas Adams' _The Restaurant at the End of the Universe_, a humorous take on existential questions.

 [^42]: The answer to the ultimate question of life, the universe, and everything.
 See Adams, D. (1979). _The Hitchhiker's Guide to the Galaxy_.